Pete Maravich: The Good and the Bad From Pistol Pete’s 4 College Games of 60 Points or More

-For now, Pete Maravich remains the all-time leading scorer in NCAA Division I men’s basketball with 3,667 career points.
-That could change next week if the College Basketball Invitational invites Detroit Mercy (14-19) to its year-end event.
-If so, Antoine Davis, a guard playing in his fifth year, would need four points to break Pistol Pete’s 53-year-old record.
+Pete Maravich remains the all-time leading scorer in NCAA Division I men’s basketball with 3,667 career points.
+That could have changed had the College Basketball Invitational invited Detroit Mercy (14-19) to its year-end event.
+Antoine Davis, a guard playing in his fifth year, needed four points to break Pistol Pete’s 53-year-old record, but the invite never came.

 Maravich and Davis are incomparable.
-If Davis breaks the mark, he would have needed five years, 145 games, a three-point line, a shot clock, and a $27,500 check to buy Detroit Mercy’s way into the CBI for the record-setting game.
-With Maravich’s record possibly on the line, we’ll take a look back at the good and the bad in the four games from his LSU days where he finished with 60 or more points.
+Had Davis broken the mark, he would have needed five years, 145 games, a three-point line, a shot clock, and a $27,500 check to buy Detroit Mercy’s way into the CBI for the record-setting game.
+With Maravich’s record preserved, we’ll take a look back at the good and the bad in the four games from his LSU days where he finished with 60 or more points.

 Dec.
 11, 1969: Pete Maravich scores 61 points vs. Vanderbilt